sdvickers98/buf0v3rfl0w/content/about/_index.md

 As of the time I'm writing this (December 2023), I'm expecting to be a father by the end of the month, and I want to do everything I possibly can to have a successful career in this field and provide for my family.

 In my free time, I like spending time with my wife, bingeing TV shows and movies, playing videogames, reading, and playing piano.
+I'm also a huge UGA sports fan, Go Dawgs!

 Thanks for checking out the blog,